hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a-root-web.md

 {% include alert.html content="If your subnet is `192.168.1.0/24` make sure you have no ip conflicts." alert="Note" icon="svg-warning" color="yellow" %}

-{% include alert.html content="On some SFP host devices you might not be able to connect to the stick if there's no optical signal, in that case you need to connect the fiber to make changes on the stick" alert="Note" icon="svg-warning" color="yellow" %}
+{% include alert.html content="On some SFP host devices you might not be able to connect to the stick if there's no optical signal (RX loss), in that case you need to connect the fiber to make changes on the stick" alert="Note" icon="svg-warning" color="yellow" %}

 Run the terminal and login to the stick with ssh